-Irina Vasilchenko concentrates her practice on prosecuting complex securities fraud cases on behalf of institutional investors.
+Irina Vasilchenko focuses on prosecuting complex securities fraud cases on behalf of institutional investors.

 Prior to joining Labaton Sucharow, Irina was an associate in the general litigation practice group at Ropes & Gray LLP, where she focused on securities litigation.

 Irina maintains a commitment to pro bono legal service including, most recently, representing an indigent defendant in a criminal appeal case before the New York First Appellate Division, in association with the Office of the Appellate Defender.
-She is currently seeking leave to appeal the First Department's decision before the New York Court of Appeals.
+As part of this representation, she argued the appeal before the First Department panel.

 Irina received a J.D., magna cum laude, from Boston University School of Law, where she was an editor of the Boston University Law Review and was the G. Joseph Tauro Distinguished Scholar (2005), the Paul L. Liacos Distinguished Scholar (2006), and the Edward F. Hennessey Scholar (2007).
-Irina earned a B.A. in Comparative Literature with Distinction, summa cum laude, from Yale University.
+Irina earned a B.A. in Comparative Literature with Distinction, summa cum laude and Phi Beta Kappa, from Yale University.